stanleyyylau/gulpCourse/section4.md

 + than you have to restart gulp watch
 + the solution will be a plugin called plumber
 + plumber should be right after you load the css files
++ this.emit('end') is a gulp buit-in function, it tells gulp to stop running the code below without braking gulp

 ## Adding Source maps
 + install gulp-sourcemaps@1.6.0
-+ after you check the css files and right before you output them to destination folder
++ after you plumber check the css files and right before you output them to destination folder
 + soucemaps.init() and sourcemaps.write()